TOPICS IN FORENSIC SCIENCE - 2022/3

 Module code: CHE3055

 The purpose of this module is to give students a more detailed knowledge of aspects of forensic chemistry.
-The chemistry relating to DNA, fingerprints, toxicology and forensic archaeology is dealt with in detail.
+The chemistry relating to DNA, fingerprints, body fluids and toxicology is dealt with in detail.
+Mass spectrometry is explored in detail as a major method for the analysis of many evidence types.
 Casework examples are used to give students a broad understanding of how data is interpreted.
 This module interacts with material that students are taught through analytical chemistry modules and demonstrates the application of relevant techniques to forensic casework.

 Number of Credits: 15